 The SRG defines the requirements for various technology families, and the STIGs are the technical implementation guidelines for specific products.
-A single SRG/STIG is not all-inclusive for a given router or multi-layer switch platform, which may include but is not limited to the Network Device Management SRG as well as L2 Switch, IDPS, and Firewall SRG/STIGs.
-For a given router or multi-layer switch platform, compliance with all SRGs/STIGs applicable to a system is required.
+A single SRG/STIG is not all-inclusive for a given system, which may include but is not limited to Database, Web Server, and Domain Name System (DNS) SRGs/STIGs.
+For a given system, compliance with all (multiple) SRGs/STIGs applicable to a system is required.